Using Uncertainty Quantification to Characterize and Improve Out-of-Domain Learning for PDEs: +

-Given the predictions $\mu$ and the covariance matrix $\Sigma$, \probconserv solves the constrained least squares problem: where $G$ denotes the constraint matrix.
+where $G$ denotes the constraint matrix and $b$ denotes the values of the constraints.
 For example, conservation of mass in the 1-d heat equation with zero Dirichlet boundary conditions is given by the linear constraint $\int_x u(x, t)dx = 0$ and $G$ can take the form of a discretized integral.
 The optimization in \cref{eqn:probconserv_opt} can be solved in closed form with the following update:

 For the UQ methods for NOs considered here, $\Sigma$ denotes a diagonal matrix with the variance estimates on the diagonal.
 The update can be viewed as an oblique projection of the unconstrained predictions $\mu$ onto the constrained subspace, while taking into account the variance (via $\Sigma$) in the predictions.
 When the uncertainty estimates are not uniform, \probconserv encourages higher corrections in regions of higher variance, and it is important to have uncertainty estimates that are correlated with the prediction errors.